- 1 Why Buy a mini-DV Camcorder?

 Mini-DV, however, offered 525 lines.
 The standout benefit, was, however, the availability of a Firewire connection.

 Firewire provided lossless video transfer to the computer.
 You needed only a Firewire (IEEE 1394) card installed in your computer and a cable to connect your mini-DV camcorder to it.

 Mac computers then were already equipped with Firewire and video editing software that supports it.
 So, it was just plug-and-play for them.

-Also, with a Firewire connection, you didn’t have to use the camcorder buttons to control tape playing.
+Also, with a Firewire/IEEE 1394/Sony iLINK connection, you don’t have to use the camcorder buttons to control tape playback.

 For example, if you want to rewind your tape, you can do it through your video capture software.

 After editing, you can copy the edited video back to tape without any quality loss.